-Arkansas Preschool Plus (APP) is a local non-profit organization that strengthens early childhood education by supporting private early childhood centers.
-APP focuses on providing free professional development to early childhood educators, providing home support to parents of children from birth to age five through Imagination Library, and providing quality educational materials to private early childhood centers.
-They are also the affiliated sponsor for the Dolly Partons’s Imagination Library for Faulkner and Perry Counties.
-This program is an early literacy program that sends a book each month to a child from birth to age five.
-This helps community have home support for parents and to improve school readiness
+Dolly Partons’s Imagination Library for Faulkner, Van Buren and Perry Counties.
+This program is an early literacy program that sends an age appropriate book each month to a child from birth to age five free of cost.
+This helps our community have home support for parents and to improve school readiness

 Roxanne and Rocky are homeless.
 Without a stable place to live, they generally hop from one place to another.
 They've been living like this for the last few months.
 Roxanne is an amputee and in a wheelchair.
 Rocky has been looking for work, but it's been hard for him because of his background.
 Most nights, they come to Bethlehem House for a shower and a meal.
 They also come to see friendly faces and hear a word of encouragement.
 The services that Roxanne and Rocky are receiving from Bethlehem House are allowing them to still feel 'human' and have some dignity at this low point in their journey.